Comparisons11 min read

 User Interface & Ease of Use

 M1's interface is clean in a different way — it's deliberately designed to reduce temptation.
-There's no constant ticker feed staring you down.
+There's no constant ticker feed nagging at you.
 You see your Pie, your allocation percentages, and your progress toward goals.
 For some people, that's exactly what they need.
-For active traders, it'll feel like trying to cook with oven mitts on.
+For active traders, it'll feel limiting.

 Winner: Robinhood (for traders) | M1 Finance (for passive investors)